 Mediation is a preferred option for your divorce action if:

-The benefits of mediation include a better relationship with your ex-spouse afterwards, a less expensive and more efficient divorce process, and the ability to control your own divorce because you are making the decisions—not a judge.
+The benefits of mediation include a better relationship with your ex-spouse afterward, a less expensive and more efficient divorce process, and the ability to control your own divorce because you are making the decisions—not a judge.

 If you are planning to divorce and wondering whether litigation or mediation is more appropriate for your circumstances, contact the Douglas Family Law Group, PLLC today.
 We will provide you with legal advice, answer your questions and help you review your options when it comes to the best way of concluding your marriage.